dendronhq/dendron-site/vault/dendron.faq.md

 1. Dendron organizes and collapse all your  notes into managable chunks using [[hiearchies | pro.dendron.topic.hierarchies ]].
 2. Dendron helps you manage your hiearchies using [[schemas | pro.dendron.topic.schema ]]
-3. Dendron gets out of your way when your working with your notes during [[lookup | pro.dendron.topic.lookup]]
+3. Dendron gets out of your way when your working with your notes during [[lookup |dendron.topic.lookup]]

-You can read more about how all of this comes together in the [[ zen of dendron | pro.dendron.zen]].
+You can read more about how all of this comes together in the [[ zen of dendron |dendron.zen]].

 ## Working with notes